Battle of Hamel: Geography

 Located south of the River Somme, about 3 km north-east of Villers-Bretonneux on a spur between two hills, Hamel was strategically important to both the Allies and Germans.
-The high ground offered the Germans good observation of the sector, which they had been using to fire artillery barrages on Villers-Bretonneux, and control of the village was vital if they wished to continue their offensive in the sector, and would enable them to continue to threaten Amiens, 17 km distant.
+The high ground offered the Germans good observation of the sector, which they had been using to fire artillery bombardments on Villers-Bretonneux and control of the village was vital if they wished to continue their offensive in the sector, and would enable them to continue to threaten Amiens, 17 km distant.
 The Allied line was positioned on the reverse slope of a hill 2.4 km to the west of the village, and securing the village would enable the Allies to stiffen their defensive line.
 The village also acted as an obstacle to the proposed eastward advance through the Somme planned for later in the year and its capture would facilitate future offensive operations in the sector.